OREL-group/Project-Management-SP-24/Final Papers/DANIEL-YAO.md

   - #### Account Page
        Upon logging in, users will be directed to their Personal Account Page, where they can manage their profile information and manage their saved items or wishlist.
 In the Account Page, they         can fill in or make changes to their personal information like location.

-* #### Liked Items Page
+* #### Saved Page
-    The Liked Items Page provides users with a convenient space to manage their saved items, wishlists, and preferences.
+    The saved page provides users with a convenient space to manage their saved items, wishlists, and preferences.
 Users can easily bookmark products they're interested in by clicking the             heart button next to each item throughout the platform.
 This can be seen in the image below.
 These saved items are then accessible on the Save Features Page, where users can organize them         into different categories or lists for easier reference.
 Additionally, users may have the option to receive notifications or updates about saved items, such as price drops or availability         changes.
 This feature is only available for users that have made an account as the liked items are bound to their account.
 This feature will help enhance the convenience of users by allowing      users to stay informed about their favorite products.

 ![image](https://github.com/OREL-group/Project-Management-SP-24/assets/87796548/88d3dad7-c13e-457b-8622-07b32c3d29c8)
-* #### Additional improvements to Searched Page
+* #### Additional improvements to Item Page
 #### Phase 3: Premium Features

 ### Conclusion